 Your child’s first visit

-An advocate of early preventative dentistry, Dr. Estes believes in establishing a dental home for infants, toddlers, and adolescents.
-In accordance with the American Academy of Pediatric Dentistry, Dr. Estes believes in seeing children as early as 12 to 18 months in age.
+An advocate of early preventative dentistry, Dr. Ashoty believes in establishing a dental home for infants, toddlers, and adolescents.
+In accordance with the American Academy of Pediatric Dentistry, Dr. Ashoty believes in seeing children as early as 12 to 18 months in age.
 This establishes early intervention, developmental assessment, and parental education to prevent early childhood tooth decay.
 It also helps to keep parents informed as to the growth, development and proper oral health care of their children.

 The first dental visit is usually short and involves very little treatment.
 We may ask you to sit in the dental chair and hold your child during the examination.
 You may also be asked to wait in the reception area during part of the visit so that a relationship can be built between your child and your dentist.